purescript/purescript-strings/README.md

 Locale-aware sort order comparison.
-Returns a negative number if the first string occurs before the second in a sort, a positive number if the first string occurs after the second, and 0 if they occur at the same level.
+Returns a negative number if the first string occurs before the second in a sort, a positive number if the first string occurs after the second, and `0` if their sort order is equal.

 #### `replace`